TriplyDB/Documentation/docs/triplydb-js/index.md

 ##### Examples

-The following snippet retrieves the account named `'Triply'` and casts it to an organization:
+The following snippet retrieves the account named `"Triply"` and casts it to an organization:

 ```ts
 const account = await client.getAccount("Triply");